-With the actual state of geological knowledge in the western sector of the Bloom Lake deposit, magnetite-rich IF is less important in volume than in the eastern half of the Bloom Lake pit area.
+In the western sector of the Bloom Lake deposit, magnetite-rich IF is less important in volume than in the eastern half of the Bloom Lake pit area.
 The thickness of drillhole intercepts is lower than 10 vertical metres.
 Many drillholes did not return significant magnetite intersections.
 Very few actinolite or grunerite minerals associated with magnetite mineralization were described in the western holes.